sisl/astra-scate/README.md

 # ASTRA-RL Toolbox

-ASTRA-RL ("ASTRAL") Python toolbox for training and evaluating language models and generative AI systems that use textual inputs.
+ASTRA-RL is a python toolbox for training and evaluating language models and generative AI systems that use textual inputs.
 It provides a set of tools for training, evaluating, and analyzing language models, with a focus on applying reinforcement learning based refinement techniques to improve evaluator model performance.

 ## Installation

-To install the ASTRA toolbox, you can use pip.
+To install the ASTRA-RL toolbox, you can use pip.
 The package is available on PyPI, so you can install it directly from there.

 ```bash
 pip install astra-rl